Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 RFConfiguration is technically not necessary but it helps prevent RF interference by checking if there is a preexisting RF field.

-To start polling for a tag, we can use the InAutoPoll command that can have the PN532 wait indefinitely for a tag to be read.
-Once a tag is read, we can check the memory database for the tag information, manipulating the buzzer or any other peripherals as needed.
+To start polling for a tag, we can use the InAutoPoll command that has the PN532 waiting indefinitely for a tag to be read.
+Once a tag is read, we can check the memory database for the tag information, manipulating the buzzer as needed.

 void Reader_PollTag(void) {